Common Mistakes When Starting in Front-End Development: How to Avoid Them and Improve Your Code

 Dynamic routes require careful validations to avoid broken experiences.

-Front-end development is not limited to working with specific libraries or frameworks; it also involves applying good design and optimization practices to ensure that applications work well on any device and provide an enjoyable user experience.
-Here are some of the most common errors and how to fix them.
+Front-end development is not limited to working with specific libraries or frameworks; it also involves applying good design and optimization practices to ensure applications work well on any device and provide a pleasant user experience.
+Here are some of the most common mistakes and how to fix them.

-1. Use fixed measures instead of responsive units
+1. Using fixed measurements instead of responsive units

-One of the most common mistakes among beginners is to use absolute measures such as px to define element sizes in the interface.
-Although it may seem simple at first, this limits the flexibility of the design and makes it incompatible with screens of different sizes.
+One of the most frequent mistakes among beginners is using absolute measurements like px to define element sizes in the interface.
+Although it may seem simple at first, this limits design flexibility and makes it incompatible with screens of different sizes.

-Instead, it's better to go for responsive units like %, In or Rem, which allow elements to be automatically adjusted depending on the size of the container or screen.
-Complementing this with media queries ensures that the design is adaptable and functional at any resolution.
+Instead, it is better to opt for responsive units like %, em, or rem, which allow elements to adjust automatically according to the size of the container or screen.
+Complementing this with media queries ensures the design is adaptable and functional at any resolution.

-The solution lies in taking an approach Mobile-first, where the design is first built with mobile devices in mind and then adapted to larger screens.
-Tools such as Flexbox and CSS Grid facilitate the creation of responsive and organized designs.
-In addition, regularly testing the design in different resolutions and devices will help you identify problems early.
+The solution is to adopt a mobile-first approach, where the design is built first thinking about mobile devices and then adapted to larger screens.
+Tools like Flexbox and CSS Grid make it easier to create responsive and organized layouts.
+Also, regularly testing the design on different resolutions and devices will help you identify problems early.

 3. Relying too much on CSS frameworks

-Frameworks like Bootstrap or Tailwind CSS can be useful tools for accelerating development, but relying completely on them without understanding the fundamentals of CSS can be a costly mistake.
-This can limit the customization of designs and make it difficult to resolve specific problems.
+Frameworks like Bootstrap or Tailwind CSS can be useful tools to speed up development, but relying completely on them without understanding the fundamentals of CSS can be a costly mistake.
+This can limit design customization and make it difficult to solve specific problems.

-Learning the basics of CSS is essential for greater control over the design.
+Learning the basics of CSS is essential to have greater control over the design.
 Once you master the basics, frameworks can be used as support tools, but not as the only solution.

-The lack of unit testing can lead to serious errors in production, especially when projects grow in complexity.
-It's common for beginning developers to not implement tests because they think they're unnecessary or complicated.
+Lack of unit testing can lead to serious errors in production, especially when projects grow in complexity.
+It is common for beginner developers not to implement tests because they consider them unnecessary or complicated.

-Unit tests, carried out with tools such as Jest or React Testing Library, help ensure that each component or function works properly before deployment.
-Implementing them from the start not only improves the quality of the code, but also prevents major problems in the future.
+Unit tests, performed with tools like Jest or React Testing Library, help ensure that each component or function works correctly before deployment.
+Implementing them from the start not only improves code quality but also prevents bigger problems in the future.

-Working without tools like Git makes it difficult to track changes made to a project and recover previous versions in case of errors.
-This problem is especially critical when working as a team.
+Working without tools like Git makes it difficult to track changes made in a project and recover previous versions in case of errors.
+This problem is especially critical when working in a team.

-Adopting Git from the start is a fundamental practice.
-Learn basic commands, such as Commit, Branch, and Merge, will allow you to better organize your workflow, collaborate with other developers and manage versions efficiently.
+Adopting Git from the beginning is a fundamental practice.
+Learning basic commands, such as commit, branch, and merge, will allow you to better organize your workflow, collaborate with other developers, and manage versions efficiently.

 Common mistakes when using Git

-Even when using Git, it's easy to fall into poor practices.
-Some common errors include:
+Even when using Git, it is easy to fall into poor practices.
+Some common mistakes include:

-• Disorganization in workflows: Adopting clear flows such as GitFlow or trunk-based development improves collaboration and avoids chaos in large projects.
+git resetorgit revertshould be used with a clear understanding of their impact.
+Before undoing something, review the commit history withgit log. - Disorganization in workflows: Adopting clear workflows like GitFlow or trunk-based development improves collaboration and avoids chaos in large projects.

-Mastering Git from the ground up will give you the confidence to handle any situation in your projects.
+Mastering Git from its basics will give you confidence to handle any situation in your projects.

 6. Neglecting resource optimization

-A common mistake is to upload uncompressed images, not to minify CSS and JavaScript files, or not to implement techniques such as lazy loading.
-This can cause long load times, negatively affecting both the user experience and SEO.
+A common mistake is uploading images without compression, not minifying CSS and JavaScript files, or not implementing techniques like lazy loading.
+This can cause long load times, negatively affecting both user experience and SEO.

-To solve this problem, use tools such as Lighthouse to audit the performance of your application and apply strategies such as the use of modern image formats (WebP), file compression and the reduction of unnecessary HTTP requests.
+To solve this problem, use tools like Lighthouse to audit your application's performance and apply strategies such as using modern image formats (WebP), file compression, and reducing unnecessary HTTP requests.
 Implementing these practices will make your application faster and more efficient.

 Conclusion

-General front-end errors often arise from a lack of experience or a lack of knowledge of key good practices.
-However, correcting them in time and taking a more conscious approach to development will make a difference in the quality of your projects.
-By applying responsive measures, optimizing resources, and using tools such as Git and unit testing, you'll be one step closer to creating robust and professional applications.
+General front-end mistakes usually arise from lack of experience or ignorance of key best practices.
+However, correcting them in time and adopting a more conscious approach to development will make a difference in the quality of your projects.
+By applying responsive measures, optimizing resources, and using tools like Git and unit testing, you will be one step closer to creating robust and professional applications.